 You have a few choices where you can apply for a real estate loan based on your business’s credit.
 Credit unions and commercial lenders are two sources of financing.
 You can use either in order to help finance a real estate buy based on your business credit.

 However, there are certain rather specific requirements and documents which you must have before your small business can get an approval for business credit.

-The most common requirements include:
+The most common requirements to buy real estate include: